bbepis/XUnity.AutoTranslator/README.md

 public class ResourceLoadedContext : IAssetOrResourceLoadedContext {
     /// <summary>
-    /// Gets a bool indicating if this resource has already been redirected before.
+    /// Gets a bool indicating if this resource has been redirected before.
     /// </summary>
     public bool HasReferenceBeenRedirectedBefore( UnityEngine.Object asset );